-Global cruising is within reach for the owners of Scout.
-The new Hakvoort set off on her initial set of sea trials last week.
-We finally have a good look at the nearly completed megayacht.
+Global cruising is within reach for the owners of Hakvoort’s Scout.
+The megayacht set out on her initial set of sea trials last week.
+We finally have a good look at the nearly completed project.

 Scout, built for cruising to distant shores, emerged into the public eye a few weeks before the holidays last year.
 However, the 209-foot (63.72-meter), rugged-looking expedition yacht lacked her uppermost features, as well as some below-the-water gear.
 Being the largest project thus far from Hakvoort, Scout is so large that she didn’t entirely fit within her build shed.
 Therefore, the shipyard needed to launch her without her mast (which, if you look closely, contains a crow’s nest), among other things.